tutumcloud/api-docs/source/includes/nodecluster.md

 name | A user provided name for the node cluster state | The state of the node cluster.
-See the below table for a list of possible states. node_type | The resource URI of the node type used for the node cluster nodes | A list of resource URIs of the `Node` objects on the node cluster region | The resource URI of the `Region` object where the node cluster is deployed target_num_nodes | The desired number of nodes for the node cluster
+See the below table for a list of possible states. node_type | The resource URI of the node type used for the node cluster disk | The size of the disk where images and containers are stored (in GB) nodes | A list of resource URIs of the `Node` objects on the node cluster region | The resource URI of the `Region` object where the node cluster is deployed target_num_nodes | The desired number of nodes for the node cluster